 The primary goal of a PMO is to maximize the benefits of standardizing and streamlining project management processes, policies and methods.
 It may not be directly involved, but it oversees all of your task management activities.
 The vast majority of departments rely on sophisticated PMO software, as this can be a complicated process.

 Technology is a highly valuable asset for modern PMOs because, among other things, they support the standardization of regulatory compliance.
-The department is responsible for all guidance, documentation and metrics relating to the management and implementation of internal projects.
-In other words, much of the work is grounded in legal practices.
+The department is responsible for all documentation relating to the management and implementation of internal projects.
+A PMO will also track certain metrics and offer direction to your team to meet company objectives.
+Further, much of the work is grounded in legal practices.